monktastic/hackmd/radical-kindness/radical-kindness.md

 ---

-When you perceive someone as evil, and feel a twinge of hatred, malice, or even just the slightest contempt, you are experiencing your _own_ evil.
+When you perceive someone as evil, and feel a twinge of hatred, malice, or even just the slightest contempt, you are experiencing your *own* evil.
 A mind that is free of evil simply does not perceive reality this way.

-If you accede to this perception, you are inviting your evil to further colonize your mind.
-From there, it will leak into the world, one way or another.
-It is completely inevitable.
+If you accede to this perception, you are inviting evil to further colonize your mind.
+From there, it will *inevitably* leak into the world, one way or another.
 You will then disown any responsibility for its far-ranging consequences and come away further convinced of your own good.

 You mock someone for their backward beliefs, but they just dig in their heels.
 You were only trying to help them see their idiocy --- or if not exactly them, then at least the rest of the world.
 Either way, it's surely a net good.
 Their recalcitrance only proves that they are beyond help.